Mojang/EducationContent/python/lesson7/activity1.md

 ```

 ## Step 1
-**Part 1:** Write a code to make the Agent move forward when there is Redstone dust in front of it.
+**Part 1:** Write some code to make the Agent move forward when there is Redstone dust in front of it.

 ## Step 2
 **Part 2:** Add a sequence to the code so that the Agent places a two-block high wall to its right as it moves.